thalyshenrique7/organize/README.md

 # Project: Task List (Organize-App)

-### It's a task list developed by me to save daily tasks.
+### I thought of creating a list to save the tasks performed by a user, thus organizing his routine.

 > Status: Developing ⚠️